zsb8/Python_Spark_Mllib_DecisionTree/README.md

 ~~~
 ![image](https://user-images.githubusercontent.com/75282285/192575887-816a90e3-d786-4300-9932-e17c247371e2.png)

 Compared the difference of maxBins parameters.
-It looked like the AUC was the best one if use maxBins=200.
+It looked like the AUC was the best one if use maxBins=200 this time.
 ~~~
     impurity_list = ['entropy']
     max_depth_list = [10]